Gitmsl/Gitmsl/README.md

 ## Current Status
 👩‍💻 I'm working on Spiral-Mountain, my first crack at a fully deployed fullstack web application, centered around my biggest pastime: gaming.
 I'm learning a lot by pushing through problems I've encountered on the backend, and I'm looking forward to putting some elbow grease into the frontend when everything is running smoothly.

 🧠 I'm currently learning about techniques for maximizing page load speed, with caching being my current area of interest.
-On the side, I'm refreshing on core Javascript fundamentals while practicing leetcode problems.
+On the side, I'm refreshing on core Javascript fundamentals while practicing data structure and algorithm problems on Leetcode.

 ⏭ In the not-so-distant future, I'm looking forward to using what I've learned to do contract work for local businesses, redesigning and rebuilding websites from the ground up with accessibility and mobile-first layouts in mind.
 My ultimate goal is to position myself as a great candidate for a fulltime software engineering position at a company that values emoployee development, encourages mentorship, and might need some work on documentation, to which I'd love to contribute!